spiritinlife/AndSSE/README.md

 </code></pre>

-Important you need to handle the lifecycle of the AndSSEEventSource thread.
+<b> Important </b> you need to handle the lifecycle of the AndSSEEventSource thread.
 In order to achieve this you need to add the following
 <pre><code>
 @Override